lushleaf/lushleaf.github.io/_pages/about.md

 Learning Efficient Neural Network
 ------
 Network pruning is a successful technique to learn a compact network model.
 I work on strong theory-oriented pruning algorithm based on greedy optimization.
 We are able to show that
-* Small network learned by our algorithm is guaranteed to be better than small network learned by direct training ---- This also provides strong justification of the pruning paradigm.
+* Small network learned by our algorithm is guaranteed to be better than small network learned by direct training.

-* Our theory also indicates the importance of fine-tuning the pruned network instead of retraining it.
+* Theoretically, it is importance to fine-tune the pruned network instead of retrain it.

 ***Mao Ye***<sup> * </sup>*, Lemeng Wu<sup> * </sup> and Qiang Liu.
 Network Pruning via Greedy Optimization: Fast Rate and Efficient Algorithms.* ***NeurIPS 2020*** *(Coming soon)*